sixeyed/docker-windows-workshop/setup.md

 ## <a name="2"></a>Step 2.
 Connect to your VM

 You have a dedicated VM running in Azure.
-This is a Windows Server 2016 VM with Docker and some useful tools installed (using [this setup script](setup.ps1)).
+This is a Windows Server 2016 VM with Docker and some useful tools installed.
 You will be provided with the VM credentials at the workshop.

 > Your Azure VM will be destoyed after the workshop, so your work will be lost - but the images you push to Docker Hub will still be available.